cyberbotics/webots-doc/guide/installation-procedure.md

 your computer previously.
 2. Install Webots for your operating system as explained below.

+> **note**: After installation, the most important Webots features will be available, but some third party tools (such as Java, Python, or *MATLAB*^(TM)) may be necessary for running or compiling specific projects.
+The  covers the set up of these tools.

 ### Linux

 Webots will run on most recent Linux distributions running glibc2.11.1 or